biometrixtech/plans/documentation/api_demo_mobility_wod.md

 * `complete_sets_assigned` reflects the number of sets assigned of this exercise for the  __complete__ dosage
 * `comprehensive_reps_assigned` reflects the number of reps assigned of this exercise for the  __comprehensive__ dosage
 * `comprehensive_sets_assigned` reflects the number sets reps assigned of this exercise for the  __comprehensive__ dosage
-* `ranking` reflects the relative importance for this exercise to be completed by the athlete within the  __Exercise Phase__

 ### Goal